 If your garden is anything like mine, at the far end of my house the side path is used as a dumping ground.
 Here's how to lay a decorative gravel and paved path that looks good and enhances your outdoor area.

 I love to stretch out on a hot summer's day with a good book and a cool glass of wine.
 This comfortable chaise is simply a basic pine frame upholstered with a layer of foam and wrapped in fabric.
-Dress it up with colourful plain or patterned cushions and it's perfect for a sunroom, covered patio or deck.

 If you need chairs for outdoors, these slat chairs are very comfortable and would look good on a deck or patio, or when creating a cosy corner to sit and relax.
-They are made of PAR pine that you will find at your local Builders Warehouse and are finished with exterior sealer for maximum protection.

 If you have plastic cups leftover from entertaining over the holidays, here's a way to recycle them into an LED light that is perfect for your New Year's party.
-The light is illuminated using battery-operated LED fairy lights and is stunning once switched on.
-You can hang it on the patio or in the garden to add fun lighting to your party.

 If you're planning on entertaining during the festive season and won't fit all your guests around that small outdoor patio set, you need to make this large outdoor dining table and bench set.
-The table is large enough to seat all your guests in comfort.

 Forget about paint dipped pots.
 This project shows how you can use nail varnish to add a colourful dipped effect to plant pots, or anything else for that matter.
 Buy a few bottles of inexpensive nail varnish in your choice of colours and experiment.